 The Loews Minneapolis Hotel is located in the heart of downtown Minneapolis and they have clearly catered to the wide range of business and leisure travelers who come through their doors.

-Besides these, The Loews Minneapolis Hotel also has their own dinning and beverage experiences:
+Besides these, The Loews Minneapolis Hotel also has its own dining and beverage experiences:

 I’m so thankful I was able to sample and try from all these Flavor Minneapolis vendors.
 I now have 3 new favorite places to eat!
 If you want to see our experience taste testing these delicious items, you can head to my Instagram and view my story, “Loews Hotel.”